jlevy/pip-build-standalone/README.md

 ## How it Works

-It uses a true (not venv) Python installation with the given packages installed, with zero absolute paths encoded in any of the Python scripts or libraries.
+It creates true (not venv) Python installation with the given packages installed, with zero absolute paths encoded in any of the Python scripts or libraries.

-After setting this up we:
+It does this by:

+- Installing a new standalone/relocatable Python installation with uv

-- Ensure all scripts in `bin/` have relocatable shebangs (normally they are absolute)
+- Ensuring all scripts in `bin/` have relocatable shebangs (normally they are absolute)

-- Clean up a few places source directories are baked into paths
+- Cleaning up a few other places source directories are baked into text files (like the sysconfigdata .py file)

-- Do slightly different things on macOS, Linux, and Windows to make the binary libs are relocatable.
+- On macOS, fixing the hard-coded absolute path inside the Python .dylib file to be relative using `install_name_tool` and its `@executable_path` var.
+  (On Linux and Windows something like this doesn't seem to be necessary.)

-With those changes, it seems to work.
+It seems to work.
 So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

 ## More Notes

+- I've only tested this with PyPI packages but it should work for any package name that works with `uv pip` (so should work with private packages/indexes that work with uv).

-- The good thing is this *does* work to encapsulate binary builds and libraries, as long as the binaries are included in the pip.
+- The good thing is this *does* work to encapsulate binary builds and libraries, as long as the binaries are included in the package.
-  It *doesn't* the problem of external dependencies that traditionally need to be installed outside the Python ecosystem (like ffmpeg).
+  It *doesn't* address the problem of external dependencies that traditionally need to be installed outside the Python ecosystem (like ffmpeg).
   (For this, [pixi](https://github.com/prefix-dev/pixi/) seems promising.)

 - This by default pre-compiles all files to create `__pycache__` .pyc files.
   This means the build should start faster and could run on a read-only filesystem.
   Use `--source-only` to have a source-only build.

-- For now, we assume you are packaging a pip already on PyPI but of course the same approach could work for unpublished code.

 * * *